Amon-Ra St. Brown Player Prop Bets for NFL Week 18 | Detroit vs. Green Bay 1/9/2022

 Matchup vs. Green Bay

-- St.Brown's 18 receiving yards in his one matchup against the Packers are 51.5 fewer than his over/under for Sunday's game.
+- St.Brown racked up 18 receiving yards in his one career matchup against the Packers, 51.5 fewer than his over/under for Sunday's game.

-- St.Brown did not have a touchdown catch in that game against the Packers.
+- St.Brown did not have a touchdown catch in that contest against the Packers.

-- The 231.8 passing yards the Packers give up per game makes them the NFL's 11th-ranked pass defense this season.
+- The Packers have the NFL's 11th-ranked pass defense this season, allowing 231.8 yards per game through the air.

-- With 28 passing TDs allowed this season, the Packers defense is ranked 24th in the NFL.
+- The Packers' defense is 24th in the NFL, giving up 1.8 passing touchdowns per game.

 Recent Performances

-- Against the Seahawks last week, St.Brown was targeted 11 times and racked up 111 yards on eight receptions while scoring one touchdown.
+- Against the Seahawks last week, St.Brown was targeted 11 times and totaled 111 yards on eight receptions while scoring one touchdown.

-- Over his last three games, St.Brown has caught 25 passes for 292 yards and three touchdowns.
-He was targeted 33 times, and averaged 97.3 yards per game.
+- In his last three games, St.Brown has caught 25 passes on 33 targets for 292 yards and three touchdowns, averaging 97.3 yards per game.

 St.Brown's Detroit Teammates